 Check back on the Project List page for the other projects (coming soon, I hope).

 Details about becoming a Sponsor are found here.
-If you find value in the website and just want to help out, your Monetary Donation is much appreciated!
+And/OR if you find value in the website and just want to help out, your Monetary Donation is much appreciated!

 GRASS-FED AND FINISHED BEEF IN 2018 AND 2019

 NOTICE!
 There IS retail beef available from the 2018 processing!
+This is the same beef that took a 5th place in the American Royal Steak Competition!
 Whether you just want to buy some tasty, local, grass-fed AND finished beef or you want to see what it tastes like before you commit to a Cowpooling Share, I have cryo-vac sealed beef for sale!
 I have put a list of what is available and for what price on the Grass-fed and Finished Beef For Sale page.
 Contact me to place an order and schedule your appointment to pick it up at the farm.

-I am accepting deposits for the 2019 Cowpool Shares - there are three (3) steers for 2019.
+I am accepting deposits for the 2019 Cowpool Shares - one (1) steer is completely sold, but there are shares available in the other two (2) steers for 2019.
 Contact me to reserve your cowpooling share.

 Everything you ever wanted to know about getting a share is found here.

 I am working on another commissioned artwork.
+Yes, I know it said that the last time you checked the website... but it's true AGAIN because I'm on to a different piece.
 You can see examples here.
 Please contact me to schedule a commission or get a limited edition print for yourself or as a gift for someone else.